 If you don’t know how to help them it’s okay to ask someone else.
 We don’t expect you to be therapists, just caring coworkers.
 You can find information about mental health resources on the call board or come to me confidentially and I will help find resources.

-I can’t possibly cover every aspect of the potential hazards, or indicators, or solutions in this toolbox talk, but I’d like to at least acknowledge that mental health safety is as important as physical safety and is really overlooked.
-By addressing mental health safety here I hope we can help make it less awkward to talk about with each other and in general.
+I can’t possibly cover every aspect of the potential hazards, or indicators, or solutions in this toolbox talk, but I’d like to at least acknowledge that mental health is as important as physical safety and is really overlooked.
+By addressing mental health we can make it less awkward to talk about with each other and de-stigmatize the topic.

 This show (or business/production/film, etc.) is a tough one – the hours are long and some days are really overwhelming and stressful.
 Half the time you don’t know what’s next on the schedule.
 And often it’s a challenge to get a full night’s sleep.

 Some have challenges that aren’t work-related.
 Maybe there’s stuff going on at home that adds to your stress.
 Remember, we all manage stress in different ways.
 Most of us spend more time with each other than we do with our families while we’re on a production, so we’re in a perfect position to notice changes in a co-worker that are concerning.
 It may be nothing, but there’s no way to know if you don’t ask.